kevin1015wang/Canvas-Across-the-Bay/README.md

 ## One final note…

 This is still a huge work in progress from my winter break.
 More will be added in the coming days!
-I’ll also make it open source in the coming weeks!
+Feel free to create issues or PRs!

 Hopefully, the project helped you discover art that you might’ve missed in your commute!